-Step 1: Rotate unit upwards as you engage rear DIN rail slot (image at right).
+- Step 1: Rotate unit upwards as you engage rear DIN rail slot (image at right).
 Once engaged, rotate unit downwards, firmly pressing into DIN rail.
-A noticeable click affirms the unit is secure to DIN rail.

-Step 2: Ensure all retaining clips are pushed up into DIN rail.

-Install end brackets on either side of unit to ensure unit will not slide along the DIN rail.
+A noticeable click affirms the unit is secure to DIN rail. - Step 2: Ensure all retaining clips are pushed up into DIN rail. - Step 3: Install end brackets on either side of unit to ensure unit will not slide along the DIN rail.

-Surface Mounting P1000 System
+Surface Mounting P1AM-100 System

-The P1000 system may be surface mounted as well.
+The P1AM-100 system may be surface mounted as well.
 Extend the lower tabs for ease of access.
-Use mounting holes in top and bottom tabs to secure the unit to panel surface.
+Use mounting holes in upper and lower tabs to secure the unit to panel surface.

-Installing the I/O Modules
+Connecting the I/O Modules

-Step One:

-With latch in "locked" position, align connectors on the side of each module and stack by pressing together.
+Step One: With latch in "locked" position, align connectors on the side of each module and stack by pressing together.
 An audible click indicates lock is engaged.

-Step Two:

-To unstack modules, pull locking latch up into the unlocked position and then pull modules apart.
+Step Two: To unstack modules, pull locking latch up into the unlocked position and then pull modules apart.